-If this organization says no to your appeal, it means the organization agrees with our decision not to approve your request.
-(This is called "upholding the decision."
-It is also called "turning down your appeal.")
+If this organization says no to part or all of your appeal, it means they agree with our decision not to approve your request (or part of your request).
+(This is called upholding the decision.
+It is also called turning down your appeal.)
+In this case, the independent review organization will send you a letter:

-If the Independent Review Organization "upholds the decision" you have the right to a Level 3 Appeal.
-However, to make another appeal at Level 3, the dollar value of the drug coverage you are requesting must meet a minimum amount.
-If the dollar value of the drug coverage you are requesting is too low, you cannot make another appeal and the decision at Level 2 is final.
-The notice you get from the Independent Review Organization will tell you the dollar value that must be in dispute to continue with the appeals process.
+- Explaining its decision. - Notifying you of the right to a Level 3 appeal if the dollar value of the drug coverage you are requesting meets a certain minimum.
+If the dollar value of the drug coverage you are requesting is too low, you cannot make another appeal and the decision at Level 2 is final. - Telling you the dollar value that must be in dispute to continue with the appeals process.